grycap/HPCmeetsDocker/README.md

+# HPCmeetsDocker

+Running HPC workloads using Docker.

-# Create the HPCmeetsDocker image
+## Create the HPCmeetsDocker image

 First we get HPCmeetsDocker from git: